MISSIC17/reZoro/readme.md

 # <u>reZoro </u>
 ![logo](https://i.imgur.com/6uhWFUa.png)

-## A browser extension to undo the rebranding of zoro.to ➡ aniwatch.to
+## A browser extension to undo the rebranding of zoro.to ➡ aniwatch.to(currently aniwatchtv.to)

 #### The new brand colors and logo clearly are an eyesore.
-This extension changes some aspects like logo, images and colors of aniwatch.to website to make the site look like the old one.
+This extension changes some aspects like logo, images and colors of aniwatchtv.to website to make the site look like the old one.

 <hr/>